Keith Fitzgerald

 About

-Keith has more than 35 years' experience as a teacher, trainer, advisor, and practitioner of Negotiation, Conflict Management, and Crisis Management; with experience in more than 135 countries on thousands of high stakes commercial negotiations, peace processes, ceasefire negotiations, and hostage negotiations, worldwide.
+Keith has more than 35 years' experience as a teacher, trainer, advisor, and practitioner of Negotiation, Conflict Management, and Crisis Management; with experience in more than 135 countries on thousands of high stakes commercial negotiations, peace processes, ceasefire negotiations, and hostage negotiations.
 He is the Founder and Managing Director of Sea-Change Partners in Singapore (established in 2000).
 He has served as a Conflict Advisor to the United Nations and the Asian Development Bank, and was a Teaching Fellow at the Harvard Negotiation Project, at Harvard Law School.
 He was a Visiting Lecturer at the National University of Singapore (from the Harvard Kennedy School).
 He is the co-author of "Negotiating Hostage Crises with the New Terrorists" (Praeger, 2007).
 Keith is currently a Visiting Professor at the Sasin Institute of Management at Chulalongkorn University in Thailand.
 He was a Senior Fellow at the Institute for Defence & Strategic Studies at Singapore’s S. Rajaratnam School of International Studies (RSIS), where he was also Head of the Asian Programme on Negotiation & Conflict Management (APNCM) from 2002 - 2007.
 Keith was a research assistant and then Special Assistant to the Director of the Harvard Negotiation Project (Prof. Roger Fisher, author of Getting to YES) from 1991 to 1999.
 He was a Teaching Fellow in Negotiation at Harvard Law School and in International Mediation & Conflict Resolution at the Harvard Kennedy School.
 He worked with the Conflict Management Group and Conflict Management, Inc. in Cambridge, Massachusetts, from 1991 - 1999.
 Keith worked as a counter-terrorism analyst in Washington, DC and is one of the “Voices from the Field” advisory group on humanitarian emergencies in areas of conflict.
 He is a Member of the Council for Emerging National Security Affairs (CENSA) based in Washington, DC, and an associate member of the Singapore Institute for International Affairs.
 Keith has a B.A. from Tufts University, has studied and taught negotiation at Harvard Law School, and holds a Master's degree in Public Administration from the John F. Kennedy School of Government at Harvard.
 He is a former martial arts champion and was a martial arts instructor for over twenty years.
 Keith is also a photographer.

 Experience